parallelscore/face_docker/kenechi_ojukwu/README.md

 # Face Detector

-Solution Repository for the Task of detecting faces in the provided video link.
+Solution Repository for the task of detecting faces in the provided youtube video link.

+A built docker image of the face detector application can be found here: ```kenechi/face-detector:v.2```

 ### Repository Breakdown: